-Additionally, the Estates would likely suffer additional delays, as a chapter 7 trustee and his/her counsel needs time to complete the necessary learning curve in order to complete the administration of the Estates.
-The conversion to chapter 7 would also require entry of a new bar date for filing claims that would be more than 90 days following conversion of the case to chapter 7.
+The Estate would continue to be obligated to pay all unpaid expenses incurred by the Debtors during the Chapter 11 Cases (such as compensation for Professionals), which may constitute Allowed Claims in any chapter 11 case.
+Moreover, the conversion to chapter 7 would also require entry of a new bar date for filing claims that would be more than 90 days following conversion of the case to chapter 7.
 See Fed.
 R. Bankr.
 P. 1019(2); 3002(c).
 Thus, the amount of Claims ultimately filed and Allowed against the Debtors could materially increase, thereby further reducing creditor recoveries versus those available under the Plan.
-Accordingly, the Debtors believe that the Plan is in the best interests of creditors.